 Scholarly Commons Citation

 Golden, Michael J., "The Dormant Second Amendment: Exploring the Rise, Fall, and Potential Resurrection of Independent State Militias" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1239.
+1239.